NSHipster/articles/2019-03-04-swift-format.md

 [SwiftLint](https://github.com/realm/SwiftLint),
 a mainstay of the Swift open source community.
 With over 100 built-in rules,
-SwiftLint can to perform a wide variety of checks on your code --- everything from preferring `AnyObject` over `class` for class-only protocols to the so-called "Yoda condition rule", which prescribes variables to be placed on
+SwiftLint can perform a wide variety of checks on your code --- everything from preferring `AnyObject` over `class` for class-only protocols to the so-called "Yoda condition rule", which prescribes variables to be placed on